 Last week I had the good fortune to travel south down to New Orleans to attend the 7th Annual Marcus Evans Internal Communications and Situational Messaging Conference.
 Yes, the urine was still drying on Bourbon Street from Mardis Gras but to my delight, the party was just getting started with the nation’s top internal communicators.

 Mardis Gras is French for Fat Tuesday.
 For some, Fat Tuesday is known as Shrove Tuesday.
 The word shrove is a form of the English word shrive, which means to confess.
-Fat Tuesday is the time to indulge, consume as much as you can, confess, and be true to ourselves.
+Fat Tuesday is the time to indulge, consume as much as you can, confess, and be true to yourself.

 Additionally, Mardis Gras is known for those infamous gold, purple, and green beads.
 These official colors of the Carnival season in New Orleans have meaning; gold for power, purple for justice, and green for faith.
 I would say that the communicators who gathered in the Crescent City to learn more about their craft and to share success with their peers identify with those principles.
 What’s troubling is internal communicators are often the unsung heroes of their organization.